dspoel/nmr2gmxpy/README.md

 ```
 (the warning above is due to a missing atom in the structure).
 The
 test set contains proteins, RNA and DNA compounds.

-### TODO

-Testing should including running a short energy minimization on all
-the generated files and comparing the restraint energies to a
-reference file.

 # Developer info